NBA All-Star Game 2019 Rosters: Captains and Starters Revealed for Draft Format

 The NBA announced the 2019 All-Star Game starters on Thursday night, with LeBron James, Stephen Curry, James Harden, Kevin Durant and Giannis Antetokounmpo headlining the group.

 James and Antetokounmpo will serve as the All-Star captains.
+The full voting results are available on the NBA's official site.

 Bleacher Report @BleacherReport